 - Modern Interiors.
 Modern interiors tend to have a “hard” look because they focus on clean and streamlined aesthetics.
 This is where a nice textured window treatment, shag rug, or funky accent pillows can go a long way in softening the overall appearance.

 - Wood-Wood, Leather-Leather.
 Is there a room in your house that tends to have an abundance of one particular texture or finish?
-This is sign you should consciously add a different texture or two so things aren’t too repetitive.
+This is a sign you should consciously add a different texture or two so things aren’t too repetitive.

 - To Feel Good.
 Textures can also be added simply because they feel good.
 Think about that favorite chenille throw blanket or a luxurious towel set in the bathroom.
 What about a velvet armchair?
 In addition to looks, certain textures feel better than others, so you’ll want to incorporate softer, more luxurious textures in rooms that have an abundance of less-comfortable finishes.